Official0mega/Custom-Shell/README.md

 ## Overview

-The Simple Shell project is a part of the ALX SE Foundations curriculum.
+The Custom Shell project is a part of the ALX SE Foundations curriculum.
 It involves creating a basic UNIX shell that can interpret and execute commands, handle built-in functionalities like `exit` and `env`, and support various advanced features such as logic operators and comments.

 ```bash
 simple_shell